germanthemes/gt-pure/readme.txt

 == Copyright ==

-GT Drive WordPress Theme, Copyright 2019 GermanThemes.de GT Drive is distributed under the terms of the GNU GPL
+GT Pure WordPress Theme, Copyright 2019 GermanThemes.de GT Pure is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by